raspberrypilearning/python_scrolling/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Add an introductory sentence.
-What will learners achieve by the end of this step?
+By the end of this step, you will create a sprite that will move in your window, using x and y coordinates.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![image of finished project](images/image.png){:width="300px"}